 Now, he and his wife Nina own the pretty little boutique Hotel Terravina.
 In 2010 Gerard was officially declared “Best Sommelier in the World” and was also recently awarded the OBE by the Queen.
 Diane has chatted on the phone with Nina, and we are not surprised by her bubbly personality, but we are nervous about meeting a wine expert as eminent as Gerard.
 Turns out he’s absolutely charming and unpretentious.
 After getting lost down little country lanes and arriving somewhat late for dinner, Nina and Gerard welcome us like old friends.
 We are shown a prime spot in their newly refurbished dining room and offered outstanding cuisine from their kitchen.
 Nina drops by from time to time and Gerard spends a few minutes with us in between running a very high end wine course in a private room.
 Diane checks out the beautifully presented and comfortable rooms and we decide this is definitely somewhere we’d like to stay another time.

 Those who know me well will recall that I don’t drink wine any longer (I like it, but it doesn’t like me) and wonder what I’m doing meeting the cream of the wine world.
 A business proposition is the answer.
 Duncan has proposed that Diane and I take up where he left off in his quest to expand the Vinopolis vision.
-He’s done a ton of research in southern Ontario and determined that Toronto is the best spot for a version of his wine tour.
+He’s done a ton of research in southern Ontario and determined that Toronto is the best spot for a version of his wine experience.
 He gives us piles of paper, a list of contacts and a letter of intent and off we go, our enthusiasm as bright and shiny as a newly minted loonie.

 We meet Ed Madronich, at the time head of the Ontario Wine Council and founder and owner of Flat Rock Cellars.
 He loves everything about our proposals and promises full support, except for one thing.
 Ed bottles all his wine with screw caps.
 Corks are anathema to the modern wine maker, he says.
 We spend a very pleasant afternoon on the terrace overlooking his vineyards, tasting his latest offerings and enjoying the view, which reaches all the way to Toronto’s skyline in the far distance across Lake Ontario.
 Ed also endorses the idea of locating our wine experience in the city, as to build it in the heart of Ontario’s wineries would draw people away from their individual wine shops, the only way most of them can sell to the public.
-Did someone mention the Liquor Board of Ontario and massive government monopoly where small output wineries cannot get a foot in the door?
+Did someone mention the Liquor Board of Ontario the massive government monopoly where small output wineries cannot get a foot in the door?

 We meet the folks from the LCBO.
-From the outset, they love the idea of our Corx® Wine Experience and much to our surprise give it full support.
+From the outset, they love the idea of our Corx® Wine Experience and much to our delight give it full support.
 They are very keen on our location too and we start talks to partner with them on a high end wine outlet on-site.
 A developer comes on board and we have our financing in place.
 We are cooking right along when the second hitch (actually about the 100th, but the second big hitch) stops us in our tracks.
 The Ontario Realty Corporation (now Infrastructure Ontario) owns the abandoned red brick warehouse we have our eye on.
 It’s the perfect size, in the perfect location as part of the Waterfront Toronto lands on the periphery of The Distillery District, but not part of that private enterprise site, and has been unoccupied for 15 years.
 As a brownfield industrial property we’d get massive tax concessions.
 Nobody wants it but us.
-But new rules means they can’t unload it without an environmental survey.
+However, new rules means they can’t unload it without an environmental survey.
 We don’t think this will be a big deal, and even offer to pay the cost.
 But they’re government and cannot allow it.
 The survey isn’t budgeted in the current fiscal year, perhaps next year or the one after.
 The wait nearly kills us.

 Now for the perfect storm.
 Within a few weeks we lose the site in Shanghai (the government wants to put a jazz club there) and the ORC completes the environmental study on our site in Toronto.
 They decide not to release the site or the study.
 We can only conclude that it is too heavily polluted and will cost too much for them to fix.
 The Waterfront Toronto folk phone to give us the bad news.

 We decide we’ve put enough energy, time and money into the two projects.
 It is time to shut it down and move on.
-We call everyone to tell them the news, thank our volunteers and donors, close the website and the bank account, shutter the companies and put the files in boxes.
+We call everyone to tell them the news, thank our investors, volunteers and donors, close the website and the bank account, shutter the companies and put the files in boxes.
 But we do know a lot more about wine than before, and on our journey we’ve met some truly interesting people.
 We’ll stay in touch and visit them again over the years.